For a well-manicured yard and garden, you need to take care of the garden well -and for that, you need tools that are in good condition.

 Bypass pruners are popular in the gardening community.
 Bypass pruners have two blades side by side like scissors.
 For bypass pruners, you only need to sharpen the wider side.

 Make sure to wear thick and sturdy gloves while working on the pruners.
 Open the pruners as wide as possible and hold on to the tool with one hand to keep it open.
-On the other hand, swipe and rub the file along the pruner’s beveled edge, moving it from the inside to the tool’s outer parts.
+On the other hand, swipe and rub the file along the pruner’s bevelled edge, moving it from the inside to the tool’s outer parts.

 4. Mower Blade

-To sharpen a mower blade, place the blade in a vice, start from the inside, and swipe the file outward.
+To sharpen a robot mower blade, place the blade in a vice, start from the inside, and swipe the file outward.
 Follow the blades cutting edge.
 Remember to smooth out rough spots.

 The blades shouldn’t be too sharp.
 It should be as sharp as the butter knife as super sharp blades can dull away quickly.
 The blades should be balanced, to check that hang it on a nail, if one side is lopped than the other, sharpen till it is balanced out.